Dan7nm/Simple-Quantum-Circuits-Library/docs/source/index.rst

 Introduction
 ============

 A small library that implements the basic quantum gates in quantum computing.
-The library allows to build simple quantum circuits and provides a built-in curcuit in the form of quantum fourier transform.
+The library allows to build simple quantum circuits and provides a built-in circuit in the form of quantum fourier transform.

 Link to the project repository:
 `Github Repository <https://github.com/Dan7nm/Simple-Quantum-Circuits-Library>`_

 .. toctree::
    :maxdepth: 2